SimeonTsvetanov/Cap-Me-Too/docs/DEPLOYMENT.md

 ### Complete Icon Set (18 Icons)

-The application includes a comprehensive icon set generated from the main `/public/icon.svg`:
+The application includes a comprehensive icon set located in the `/Cap-Me-Too/` subfolder for GitHub Pages deployment:

 #### Browser Icons